dlr-eoc/prosEO/deploy-single-node/README.md

 On the prosEO CLI issue the following commands:
 ```
-login -usysadm -p<your password> PTM
+login PTM
+# at the prompt enter your username and password
 facility create --file=facility.json
 ```

 You are now ready to configure your first mission.
 See <https://github.com/dlr-eoc/prosEO/tree/master/samples/testdata> for an example, which works with the prosEO Sample Processor.
-Test input data and processing orders can be generated with the above mentioned script `single-node-deploy/testdata/create_data_local.sh`.
+Test input data and processing orders can be generated with the above mentioned script `deploy-single-node/ptm-config/create_data_local.sh`.
 Note that this script deliberately creates an order set, which does not result in a fully completed processing (one job will remain in `RELEASED` state due to missing input, this requires generation of an additional order to process from L0 to L2A/B data - this is left as an exercise to the reader ;-) ).